Malkien/cliDocli/README.md

 }
 ```

-### 5. Create the funtion context_op
+### 5. The funtion context_op
-Because the 2 lost funtion operate of the same way better than write 2 time the same thing we create is.
+This function check if the second option given is all or a single directory.
+    * If is all, it take all the directories in or path that have the format "stack_" and start to iterate loading the function check_compose.
+    * If is a single directory it check if the format given is correct and late load the function check_compose
 This function use the function in the 6.

 ```shell